mfakbar/meraki-ppe-detection/README.md

 # Meraki PPE and Facial Detection for Workplace Safety

 This project detects the event of PPE (personal protective equipment) policy violation, identify the person whose violating the policy, and send a notification to the person directly and also to a dedicated Webex space.
-The objective is to improve workplace safety and minimizing near-miss/hazardous situations that potentially caused by PPE policy violation by early automated warning.
-The policy violation event is stored in the database for analytics to create actionable insights to further improve workplace safety.
+The objective is to improve workplace safety and minimize near-miss/hazardous situations that potentially caused by PPE policy violation.
+The policy violation event is stored in the database for analytics to create actionable insights to further improve the workplace safety.

 ---